Clanton, Suwannapura win LPGA Tour team event

 MIDLAND, Mich.
 (AP) - Cydney Clanton and Jasmine Suwannapura ran away with the Dow Great Lakes Bay Invitational on Saturday, shooting an 11-under 59 in best-ball play for a six-stroke victory.

 Clanton and Suwannapura took a five-shot lead into the final round after shooting an alternate-shot 63 on Friday at Midland Country Club in the LPGA Tour’s first-year team event.
+They finished at 27-under 253.

 “I couldn’t even dream up to have won a Symetra event earlier this year and then to come out and win with Jasmine,” Clanton said.
 “It’s so funny, this is the tournament that I wanted to come and play in.
 I was like, ‘Team event, I’m in, let’s go.’
 So, I’m blessed for the opportunity, I’m blessed that Jasmine came and let me come play with her.”